 Beginning his college coaching career as an offensive graduate assistant at Florida State from 1994-96, he joined the UCF staff in 1997 as offensive guards and centers coach and co-recruiting coordinator.
 He spent seven seasons at UCF, becoming offensive tackles/tight ends coach and recruiting coordinator from 1998-2003.
 In 2004-05, he was offensive line coach at Middle Tennessee, before moving to Georgia Southern in 2006 as offensive line and assistant head coach.

-Some of the notable players he has coached include Chris Davis (who will be drafted in the 2013 NFL Draft); Steven Clark, (Auburn punter and Ray Gay Award semifinalist); Ryan Flinn (UCF punter who spent four seasons in the NFL with the Cowboys, Falcons, Packers and Dolphins); Matt Prater (UCF kicker who now holds the franchise tag for the Denver Broncos); and Leonard Johnson (an all-Big 12 player who set an NCAA record for kick return yardage at Iowa State and is now with the Tampa Bay Buccaneers).
+Some of the notable players he has coached include Chris Davis (Auburn defensive back and return specialist entering his second year with the San Diego Chargers); Steven Clark, (Auburn punter and Ray Gay Award semifinalist); Ryan Flinn (UCF punter who spent four seasons in the NFL with the Cowboys, Falcons, Packers and Dolphins); Matt Prater (UCF kicker who now holds the franchise tag for the Denver Broncos); and Leonard Johnson (an all-Big 12 player who set an NCAA record for kick return yardage at Iowa State and is now with the Tampa Bay Buccaneers).
 He also mentored Josh Harris (Auburn long snapper), who is now with the NFL's Atlanta Falcons.

 Fountain began his coaching career as an assistant coach at Flomaton (Ala.)
 High School in 1988, and moved to his high school alma mater W.S.
 Neal as an assistant in 1989 before being named head coach at Frisco City (Ala.)
 High in 1990.
 After three seasons with Frisco City, he became head coach at Monroe County for the 1993 campaign.